-It is clear, however, that as the resort transforms into a more full service destination, a set of measures that can measure progress of this transformation is increasingly necessary.
-Atlantic City's performance should include measures by which other destinations are measured.
-That necessarily includes a set of measures that highlight performance in the lodging, food and beverage, entertainment and other tourism related sectors.
+It is clear, however, that as the resort transforms into a more full service destination, a measure of the progress of this transformation is increasingly necessary.
+Atlantic City's performance should include criteria by which other destinations are measured.
+That necessarily includes highlighting the performance in the lodging, food and beverage, entertainment and other tourism related sectors.
 Strategic success of the resort's current efforts requires a set of measures for investors and policy makers that measure the efforts at expanding the region's tourism economy, not just gaming.

 This report, the Atlantic City Tourism Performance Indicators or AC-TPI, provides some insight into the growth of this broader tourism economy by examining several taxes related to traveler accommodations, transportation, food services and drinking places, recreation and entertainment, and shopping.
 It is not the goal of this report to place a value on each of these measures, but rather to report the monthly changes in their values as compared to the prior year (YoY).
 In order to achieve this, tax revenue figures that closely track these key measures can serve as a reasonable proxy.
 The Atlantic City Luxury Tax and Parking Fee, and the Atlantic County Hotel Fee, are examined in the following sections.
 The tax revenue for all three measures are presented from 2005 to present.
-They are presented on monthly, quarterly and annually for this time period.
+They are presented as monthly, quarterly and annually for this time period.
 The change from the same period the prior year is presented as well.